Chicken Bao Buns with Avocado and Carrot – Fluffy Steamed Buns

 1 tablespoon oil

-You can also use regular flour with 7 grams of baking powder instead of self-raising flour.
-For a vegan version, simply replace the milk with water.
+For a vegan bun option, replace the milk with water.
+You can also use all-purpose flour combined with 7 grams of baking powder instead of self-raising flour.

 For the filling